monstercameron/GoWebComponents/README.md

-# Go HTML Renderer – Simple, Powerful, Go
+# GoWebComponents – Build Dynamic UIs with Go and WebAssembly

-Welcome to **Go HTML Renderer**, a lean, fast, and powerful framework built with Go and WebAssembly.
-This project lets you dynamically generate HTML, manage state, and handle events in the browser – all without the overhead of JavaScript frameworks.
-You’ll enjoy the performance benefits of WebAssembly and the simplicity of Go, without getting bogged down by complex tooling or dependencies.
+Welcome to **GoWebComponents**, a fast, lightweight, and powerful framework for building dynamic web interfaces using **Go** and **WebAssembly**.
+With GoWebComponents, you can easily generate HTML, manage state, and handle events directly in Go, without the need for JavaScript frameworks.
+Experience the simplicity and performance of Go while creating fully interactive web applications.

 ## Why Go and WebAssembly?